michaeljclark/zvec/README.md

 Compression efficiency ranges from _12.5% (8-bit)_ to _75% (48-bit)_
 or worst case 100% _(plus ~ 1% metadata overhead)_.
 The codecs can
-compress sign-extended values thus canonical pointers on _x86_64_ will use a maximum of 48-bits entropy but often a page of temporally coherent pointers can be compressed with 16-bit or 24-bit deltas.
+compress sign-extended values thus canonical pointers on _x86_64_ will use a maximum of 48-bits.
+Sometimes pages of temporally coherent pointers can be compressed with 16-bit or 24-bit deltas or even a constant sequence simply using an initial value and delta.

 There is one active area in the slab per thread to cache the current page uncompressed.
 When a page boundary is crossed the active area is